Saturday, I attended a conference for women sponsored by our

-The leader told us that when we think of creating we should start at the beginning-In Genesis.
+The leader told us that when we think of creating we should

-Elder Robert D Hales pf the Quorem of the Twelve apostles writes;
+Elder Robert D Hales pf the Quorem of the Twelve apostles

 Creativity is a Spiritual Process

-“Father was a commercial artist for a large advertising agency in New York City,” Elder Hales explains.
+"As a child growing up on Long Island, New York, Elder Robert D. Hales of the Quorum of the Twelve Apostles learned many lessons from his parents.
+He particularly recalls one experience when his father taught him about establishing the proper atmosphere for creativity.“Father was a commercial artist for a large advertising agency in New York City,” Elder Hales explains.
 “On one occasion he was under tremendous stress to produce an advertising campaign.
 He had come home on a Friday evening and worked most of the night.
 Saturday morning, after a few hours working in the yard, he retired to his studio to create an advertising campaign for a new product.

 “My sister and I found great delight in chasing each other round and round the dining room table, which was situated in a room directly over his head.
 He had told us to please stop at least twice, but to no avail.
 This time he came bounding up the steps and collared me.
 He sat me down and taught a great lesson.
 He did not yell or strike me even though he was very annoyed.